Davide95/telegram-integration-dialogflow/README.md

 ## How to contribute
 Before submitting new pull requests, ensure that your code follows the PEP 8 style guide and run pylint3 to find bad practices.

-It is recommented to sign every commit with your PGP key, if you have one.
+It is recommended to sign every commit with your PGP key, if you have one.